Cultural Wellness Worker (0.6 FTE)

 - Familiarity working with Indigenous Elders and Knowledge Keepers; knowledge of cultural protocols and Indigenous approaches to wellness.

-- Minimum of one year of work experience in a health or social service environment (ex: health centre, outreach, housing, community services) that serves Indigenous community members and/or communities with multiple barriers to health and wellness equity.
+- Minimum one year of work experience in a health or social service environment (ex: health centre, outreach, housing, community services) that serves Indigenous community members and/or communities with multiple barriers to health and wellness equity.

 - Desire to work with the residents of the Downtown Eastside (DTES) and bring cultural wellness services to people with multiple barriers to health and wellness equity, including ongoing substance use.